ccmucdenver/ccm-docs/docs/python.md

 Consistent use of `conda-forge` is recommended because some packages and versions may be available on conda-forge only, it is usually best to minimize incompatibility
 by pulling packages from the same channel, and other channels (defaults, anaconda) are subject to licensing restrictions under some circumstances, such as when used in a project which benefits a private company.
 See https://www.anaconda.com/pricing/terms-of-service-faqs for details.

+It is recommended and sometimes necessary to create separate environments for projects with many dependencies, as too many dependencies tend to conflict eventually.

 ## Using Conda environments in a batch script